-As before, the new washer stacks are being double sorted at the factory.
+All washer stacks are double sorted at the factory.
 They are first sorted by measured height.
 Secondly, each stack with bolt is sorted by measured engagement force.
 The stacks in each set of three will measure within 0.05mm (0.002").